 The Cotswold School

-The Cotswold School is expanding by one form of entry for September 2021.
-Work will include a new 10 classroom teaching block and a sports hall extension.
+The Cotswold School has been expanded by one form of entry.
+Work included a new 10 classroom teaching block and a sports hall extension.

 Bourton-on-the-Water Primary School